In this review...

 Build quality of the interior is fantastic and has a plush feel around it as the cabin comes in grey-back colour

-The new Hyundai Eon has more space than the outgoing model, making owners feel more comfortable inside as the car is a tall boy design, which means good headroom.
+The Hyundai Eon 2017 has more space than the outgoing model, making owners feel more comfortable inside as the car is a tall boy design, which means good headroom.

 The doors represent they are a nice mixture of beige and grey.
 The seats are all grey too.
 They are well supported by integrated headrests which is, however, commented to be not really comfortable for taller passengers.
 Worth mentioning is the boot space which is not much but can fit in two large full size suitcases.